denrahydnas/CoverLetterChecker_CL2021/README.md

 # CoverLetterChecker_CL2021
-Code Louisville Python Cohort Project 2021
+# Code Louisville Python Cohort Project 2021

-I'm going to create a program that will compare a cover letter to a job listing and verify keywords and a few other quantifiable checks.
-It will:
+# In order to run this program, you will need the following:
+a listing for a job, saved as a .txt file (a sample listing, 'test_listing.txt', is available for testing purposes) a cover letter or resume, saved as a .txt file (a sample letter, 'test_letter.txt', is available for testing purposes) PyDictionary 2.0.1 package installed

+# The program will:
 ==> allow User to submit Job Listing text, which is then parsed for keywords, compared to existing keyword list (ex: https://www.jobscan.co/blog/resume-words/#resume-keywords_)
 ==> allow user to see parsed keyword list or submit existing Cover Letter ==> allow user to add keyword to list if omitted
-==> compare cover letter to keywords in job listing, return match results ==> check cover letter for additional issues, suggest synonyms using PyDictionary
+==> compare cover letter to keywords in job listing, return match results ==> check cover letter for additional commonly-found issues ==> suggest synonyms for overused words using PyDictionary

-Features List:
+# Features List:
 ==> Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program

 ==> Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program